- Price for the Macaw Clay Lick & Lake Sandoval tour (4 days): S/ 1,249 per person.

 - Tips (optional).

-- Select the departure date on the calendar.
+- Select the departure date from the calendar.

 - 30-liter backpack to carry only what is necessary for the 4-day trip.